 Multiple call to actions can end up confusing your end-users.
 The landing page should ideally have just one CTA.
 You can take the example of the landing page of Mercedes-Benz which has just a single CTA – “Shop Now.”

 Poor user experience can prevent potential customers from turning into your business assets.
 The landing page of a website can either make or break the impression of everything else it has in store to offer.
 Companies which are unable to improve their landing pages fail to guarantee desired user experience.

 If you want to reduce bounce rates and improve conversions, then you will have to primarily align your offerings with the needs and priorities of the end-users.

 There is no particular type of design which might work for all businesses.
 But UX designers can be seen targeting for a landing page which is in sync with your brand image and can help in boosting up the same.

-The tips mentioned above have been tried and tested by various digital marketers who have all given a thumbs up to the same.
+The tips mentioned above have been tried and tested by various Digital Marketing Agencies who have all given a thumbs up to the same.
 So, try it out yourself and with a little luck, you can surely turn your digital business highly lucrative.